day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Portfolio backtesting example
+###  portfolio backtesting example

-Portfolio Backtesting Backtesting is based on a single strategy，The key is that each strategy corresponds with theirBacktestingEngineObjects，Here are the specific process：
+ portfolio backtesting backtesting is based on a single strategy ， the key is that each strategy corresponds with their BacktestingEngine objects ， here are the specific process ：

-- Create a back-test functionrun_backtesting()，Such a policy is created for each add theirBacktestingEngineObjects。
+-  create a back-test function run_backtesting()， such a policy is created for each add their BacktestingEngine objects .
 ```
 from vnpy.app.cta_strategy.backtesting import BacktestingEngine, OptimizationSetting
 from vnpy.app.cta_strategy.strategies.atr_rsi_strategy import AtrRsiStrategy